Who are we?

 Pioneer Foods Education & Community Trust

-Our mission is to provide our clients with a range of expert services in bursary programme recruitment, development and administration.
+Our mission is to provide our clients with a range of expert services in recruitment, development and administration.
 Our objective is to maximize the graduation and employment rates of all our students.

 Ownership and management

 Career Wise Empowerment Ventures (Pty) Ltd. is a joint venture between Career Wise and some of its senior and more experienced staff.
 It is wholly owned by staff who are employed by the business and are directly responsible for the management and operation thereof.
-The shareholding profile is currently 51% Black.
+The shareholding profile is currently 70% Black and 10% Black Female.

 Recruitment of candidates